Elena-Livia/MVP-project/_PRESS-RELEASE.md

 ## How to Get Started ##

   The app is user-friendly and interactive.
-It is built using Angular Js, Express and MongoDB.
+It is built using React, Express and MongoDB.

 ## Customer Quote ##